laura-ham/Classical-Piano-Composer/README.md

-# Classical Piano Composer
+# Classical Piano Composer for emotions

-This project allows you to train a neural network to generate midi music files that make use of a single instrument
+This is a forked project to train a neural network to generate midi music files that make use of a single instrument.
+This projects is adapted so that music is generated with an emotional label 'happy', 'sad', 'anger', or 'surprise'.

 ## Requirements